 Germany has yet to legalize recreational cannabis, but is there room for more medical cannabis growers in their market?

 Germany is thought to be a template for cannabis regulation in Europe.
 Their medical marijuana products must be produced under GACP and EU-GMP standards for pharmaceuticals.
 But getting a cannabis cultivation license in Germany remains very difficult.
 To start, they do not actually issue licenses.
 Instead, the government works with cannabis growers through contracts.
+Continue reading for a comprehensive guide to help you become a licensed cannabis producer in Germany.

 In 2019, orders for a total of 10,400 kg were awarded for four years in a Europe-wide award procedure.-from “Cannabis Agency” by BfArM